Ģirts Karlsons: Club career

 The next season, he became the champion of Azerbaijan.
-He scored 8 goals in 19 matches for Inter in his first season there, but the next two weren't that successful anymore and in July 2012 he was released.
+He scored 8 goals in 19 matches for Inter in his first season there, but the next two were not that successful anymore and in July 2012 he was released.
 In August 2012 Karlsons once again returned to Liepājas Metalurgs.
 The 2012 season saw Karlsons scoring 9 goals in 19 league matches.
 Even though Metalurgs expressed their interest to keep him at the club, Karlsons chose to continue his career abroad, joining the Indonesian Premier League club Pro Duta in March 2013.
-On 14 April 2013 he scored his first two goals in a 3-0 league victory over Bontang.
+On 14 April 2013, he scored his first two goals in a 3–0 league victory over Bontang.
 Throughout the season Karlsons scored 15 league goals for the club, completing two hat-tricks.
 He left Pro Duta at the end of his contract in November 2013.
 In February 2014 Karlsons went on trial with the Belarusian Premier League club Neman Grodno alongside his international fellow Igors Tarasovs and signed a contract with the club on 26 February 2014.
 He scored his first Belarusian Premier League goal in a 3–2 victory over Dnepr Mogilev on 19 April 2014.
 Karlsons left Neman on 9 June 2014 due to family reasons and returned to Latvia.
-On 3 July 2014 Karlsons signed a contract with the Latvian Higher League title holders FK Ventspils.
+On 3 July 2014, Karlsons signed a contract with the Latvian Higher League title holders FK Ventspils.
 He helped the club retain the title for the second year in a row.

 Karlsons left FK Liepāja at the end of 2018.